mlivesu/cinolib/examples/README.md

 * Generate, process and visualize vector fields
 * Overview of the topology editing operators implemented in CinoLib
 * Evaluation of mapping distortions (angle/areas distortion popular metrics)
-* Computation of conformal maps for surface meshes
 * Parameterization based hexahedral remeshing
 * Surface and volumetric format converters
 * Solve multi-labeling problems on surfaces and volumes using the [GraphCuts](http://vision.csd.uwo.ca/code/) wrapper